yoriiis/async-call-reducer/README.md

-# asyncCallReducer
+# AsyncCallReducer

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/workflow/status/yoriiis/async-call-reducer/Build/main?style=for-the-badge) [![Coverage Status](https://img.shields.io/coveralls/github/yoriiis/async-call-reducer?style=for-the-badge)](https://coveralls.io/github/yoriiis/async-call-reducer?branch=main)

-The `asyncCallReducer` is a function to reduce calls using browser storage.
+The `AsyncCallReducer` is a function to reduce calls using browser storage.
 A Promise can be encapsulated, a single HTTP request will be triggered regardless of the number of calls.
 Concurrent calls are added on a queue and return's data are stored in the browser.

 Rules: